 Newer master-planned neighborhoods on the north side of town.
 Mix of single-family and townhomes.
 Good middle-tier entry for primary residents.

 Larger lots — 1 to 10+ acres — on the outskirts.
-Water rights, barns, equestrian use on some.
-Water availability varies dramatically by parcel.
+Barns, equestrian use on some.
+Utility availability varies dramatically by parcel.
+Regulations and licensing requirements can change.
+Buyer to verify.

-Midway is served by Wasatch County School District, which covers the entire valley.
+Midway is served by Wasatch County School District.
 The district consistently ranks in the top third of Utah public districts for graduation rates and standardized testing.
+Elementary and middle assignments are stable; the high school boundary is changing next year.
+Regulations and licensing requirements can change.
+Buyer to verify.

 For private and alternative options, families sometimes consider schools in Park City (Park City High, Weilenmann School of Discovery, Winter Sports School).
 All are a 20 to 30 minute drive from Midway.